Visitor’s Guide

 Check Out Volcanic Rocks

-The Diamond Craters Outstanding Natural Area packs a ton of volcanic features - lava tubes, collapse craters, shield volcanoes, spatter cones, and more - into one small, accessible area.
-If you’re not a geologist, be sure to bring the Diamond Craters Tour Brochure along to help you tell the rhyolitic from the silica in this “museum of basaltic volcanism.”
+The Diamond Craters Outstanding Natural Area packs a ton of volcanic features like lava tubes, collapse craters, shield volcanoes and spatter cones into one small, accessible area.
+This “museum of basaltic volcanism” is a great introduction into the geology of the area.

 https://www.blm.gov/or/resources/recreation/files/brochures/DiamondCratersTourBrochure_August07.pdf